Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 implementation.
 When you create an Agent, you must extend the base Agent class.
 The Ball3DAgent subclass defines the following methods:

-* agent.AgentReset() — Called when the Agent resets, including at the beginning of a session.
+* `Agent.OnEpisodeBegin()` — Called when the Agent resets, including at the beginning of a session.
 The Ball3DAgent class uses the reset function to reset the agent cube and ball.
 The function randomizes the reset values so that the training generalizes to more than a specific starting position and agent cube attitude.
-* agent.CollectObservations(VectorSensor sensor) — Called every simulation step.
+* `Agent.CollectObservations(VectorSensor sensor)` — Called every simulation step.
 Responsible for collecting the Agent's observations of the environment.
 Since the Behavior Parameters of the Agent are set with vector observation space with a state size of 8, the `CollectObservations(VectorSensor sensor)` must call `VectorSensor.AddObservation()` such that vector size adds up to 8.
-* agent.AgentAction() — Called every simulation step.
+* `Agent.OnActionReceived()` — Called every simulation step.
 Receives the action chosen by the Agent.
 The vector action spaces result in a small change in the agent cube's rotation at each step.
-The `AgentAction()` function assigns a reward to the Agent; in this example, an Agent receives a small positive reward for each step it keeps the ball on the agent cube's head and a larger, negative reward for dropping the ball.
+The `OnActionReceived()` function assigns a reward to the Agent; in this example, an Agent receives a small positive reward for each step it keeps the ball on the agent cube's head and a larger, negative reward for dropping the ball.
 An Agent is also marked as done when it drops the ball so that it will reset with a new ball for the next simulation step.
-* agent.Heuristic() - When the `Use Heuristic` checkbox is checked in the Behavior Parameters of the Agent, the Agent will use the `Heuristic()` method to generate the actions of the Agent.
+* `Agent.Heuristic()` - When the `Use Heuristic` checkbox is checked in the Behavior Parameters of the Agent, the Agent will use the `Heuristic()` method to generate the actions of the Agent.
 As such, the `Heuristic()` method returns an array of floats.
 In the case of the Ball 3D Agent, the `Heuristic()` method converts the